Chil625/test-repository/README.md

-# My awesome REST API
+# Stores REST API

-## Installation

-pip inistall Flask
-python app.py

-## Description

-## Implementation

-This project is implemented using Flask, and is a REST API for a store.
+This with built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

+Deployed on Heroku.